tekknolagi/isdt/assignments/02-cli-constructive.md

 * Include a shebang line at the beginning of your script for either `sh` or `bash`
 * Use the error-handling practices we encouraged in lecture
+* Exit with error code 0 if the script succeeded
+* Exit with a non-zero error code if the script did not succeed

 You MUST NOT: